PALI-2108

 Dose Dependent Mechanistic Response in DSS Colitis Mouse Model

-Significant Unmet Need in Ulcerative Colitis
+Significant Unmet Need in Inflammatory Bowel Disease

 Only 30-40% of Patients Fail to Respond to First-Line Therapy1